volf52/obsidian-orchard/docs/tasks.md

 Responses include a single text content part that embeds JSON describing the created or updated task, matching the server transport conventions.【F:packages/mcp-server/README.md†L125-L197】

+> **Note on identifiers**: Task tool payloads expect an `id` that matches the Orchard task note path, including the `.md` extension for existing notes (for example `tasks/alpha-20250101083000.md`).
+When creating a note you may supply a slug such as `tasks/alpha`; the server normalizes it to a full filename using the same rules described earlier in this guide.【F:packages/orchard/src/utils/task-files.ts†L61-L104】

 ### Syncing external systems

 1. **Track mirror state with `mcpSyncState`** – Use values such as `pending`, `queued:<system>`, or `synced` when your automation pushes tasks into another tracker.
 Because the field is normalized in both the plugin and MCP tools, downstream clients will receive the sanitized string regardless of case or surrounding whitespace.【F:packages/orchard-core/src/task.ts†L15-L63】【F:packages/mcp-server/src/task-service.ts†L209-L219】